dfkaye/datauri-vs-src-test/README.md

 more control over the source, and, apparently, prevents script caching in the browser, due to the proxying done by rawgithub.

-Results of the 3 script dom element strategies now mimic an empty cache (so it's first-hit comparison only).
+Results of the 3 scripted dom element strategies now mimic an empty cache (so it's first-hit comparison only).
 The <code>script.text = code</code> strategy wins for all but IE where text vs URL are within 20ms (ymmv).
 The <code>script.src = url</code> strategy performs worst - except in IE again - but previously, when hitting the static CDN, <code>script.src</code> performed *best* - except in IE).